ssenmosip/mosip-temp-documentation/Getting-Started.md

 ***
 ## 1. Getting the Source Code [**[↑]**](#content)
-Those who are referring this document, They should have minimum knowledge of Linux and Azure with Kubernetes MOSIP source code can be obtained via creating a fork of MOSIP Github repository from the [URL](/mosip/mosip/).
+To follow this document. prerequisite knowledge of Linux and Azure with Kubernetes are required.
+MOSIP source code can be obtained via creating a fork of MOSIP Github repository from the [URL](/mosip/mosip/).
 To know more about how to fork code from Github follow this [guide](//help.github.com/articles/fork-a-repo/).
 Once Forked, start the process of setting up your CI/CD tools to build and run MOSIP.